YoussefSelk/FreeGames-Web-Application/README.md

 ## Usage

-- Browse games, search by name or category.
+- Browse games, search by name or category or platform.
-- Play games directly on the website.
 - Enjoy a modern and responsive user interface.

 ## Contributing